josephmisiti/josephmisiti.github.io/_posts/2015-09-26-making-neural-art.markdown

 1. A GPU
 1. Some free time

-The following is some notes I took on how to get started.
+The following are some notes I took on how to get started.
 I hope they help.

 #### The Setup

 I started with launching an GPU instance, pre-installed with CUDA, etc. on Amazon's US-East data center (ami-55deaf30).
 I actually initially tried to install the software myself, but was unable so I moved on.
-I have a separate repo for my installation work [here]().
+I have a separate repo for my installation work [here](https://github.com/josephmisiti/deep-learning-scripts).

 After your instance is running, login and you need to start installing software.
 First we need to install [cudarray](https://github.com/andersbll/cudarray).